Register and feature your shop

 Product ID, or the shop’s article number (required):

 Must be unique to each product.
 Never change, and never reuse for other products.
 Max 36 characters.

-Must be the full category, in tree structure, with as deep a category level as possible.
+Must be the the full category, in tree structure, with as deep a category level as possible.
 The categories should be based on product type, and not brand, trademark or themes with mixed product content (eg, sales categories).
 Only one category can be specified per product.
 If the product is in several categories, the primary category should be specified.